Feedback

 Loading and decoding the video

 Most of the video files need to compress before frame extraction to save space.
 So, when you upload a video file, your browser reads the file and figures out how it's compressed.
 Same like a zipped folder.
-Then the browser has to "Unzip" the video before it can show you indivitual frames.
+Then the browser has to "Unzip" the video before it can show you individual frames.
 All the process happens automatically in the background.

 2